alcesleo/programming-101/slides.md

 ## Example

 Note:
+- In my editor, not on the website
-Follow along if you want, but if you just understand the general idea that's fine
+- Follow along if you want
+- More important to understand the general idea

 ---